lamberta/devkit-doc/api/device.md

 * `move {string} = 'touchmove'|'mousemove'`
 * `end {string} = 'touchend'|'mouseup'`

-A collection events supported by the device.
-Since it may be run in a web browser or touch device, this provides a convenient mapping of both types if input.
+A collection of events supported by the device.
+Since it may be run in a web browser or touch device, this provides a convenient mapping of both types of input.